mandelsoft/ocmbuild/README.md

 ## Provided build plugins

 In addition to the framework,some build plugins are provided
-- building a Go executable
+- building a Go executable (`ghcr.io/mandelsoft/ocmtest//ocm.software/buildplugins/goexecutable`)
-- building a single/multiarch OCI images based on a Dockerfile and `docker`
+- building a single/multiarch OCI images based on a Dockerfile and `docker` (`ghcr.io/mandelsoft/ocmtest//ocm.software/buildplugins/dockerbuild`)
-- describing any other resources with a constructor file similar to the `cm add cv` command.
+- describing any other resources with a constructor file similar to the `cm add cv` command  (`ghcr.io/mandelsoft/ocmtest//ocm.software/buildplugins/constructor`)
-- executing some command line.
+- executing some command line (`ghcr.io/mandelsoft/ocmtest//ocm.software/buildplugins/execute`)

 ## Example